kevonc/kevonc.github.io/_posts/2020-12-12-validating-startup-ideas.md

 Assume -> Validate -> Build -> Feedback.
 Repeat.

-And now with the number of #NoCode products out there, it is so easy for an individual or a small team of creators/makers/builders to test out validations quickly.
+And now with the number of #NoCode products out there, it is so easy for founders to run validations quickly.

 I've put these 8 questions onto [this Google Sheet](https://bit.ly/startup-idea-worthwhile) so you can clone and answer them honestly about your idea and see whether you still want to pursue it afterward.
 [Click here to download it.](https://bit.ly/startup-idea-worthwhile)